-This blog is about Fibromyalgia, chronic illness and chronic pain.
-I myself have chronic migraines, Fibromyalgia, asthma, hypothyroidism and hypermobility syndrome.
+This blog is about chronic illness, chronic pain, and invisible disability awareness.
+I myself have chronic migraines, Fibromyalgia, asthma, hypothyroidism, depression, and hypermobility syndrome.
 I introspect about the experience of living with chronic illness and chronic pain.
 I also will post research and articles.
 Occasionally you will see book reviews or item reviews of things I have found.
-I write around average two posts a week but occasionally when I have more to say it will be more.
-I try to post Tuesdays and Thursdays, however since that it late at night I sometimes end up the next days time.
+I write around average three posts a week, it is a fundamental pain distraction for me.

 The impact of all this has taken a toll on my life and career.
 Or what career more like.
 I was on an academic path when the migraines gained severity.
 I was finishing my Masters.
-It became clear I wouldn’t be able to go for my phd until I had some sort of effective treatment.
+It became clear I wouldn’t be able to go for my Ph.D. until I had some sort of effective treatment.
 I didn’t know at the time the most effective possible outcome for a preventative was 50% and I’d never see it.
 So I took time off to find more effective treatment.
 Which I never found, but did discover rapidly that working was much worse due to painsomnia and sleep deprivation issues.
 So I had a hard time just finding a job to maintain.
-I did eventually give up on the idea of even attaining my phd and just finding a career.
-To that end I found a job at a bank as a lending/investment officer.
-However the untreated pain was far too intense.
+I did eventually give up on the idea of even attaining my Ph.D. and just finding a career.
+To that end, I found a job at a bank as a lending/investment officer.
+However, the untreated pain was far too intense.
 Unmanaged pain and full-time work had the best of me.
 I tried to push through it and did for years.
-But in the end it led to a suicide attempt.
+But in the end, it led to a suicide attempt.
 Then another.
-Things changed for the better when I changed doctors, was sent to the pain clinic and a new neuro as well as put on a mood modify medication that didn’t have the side effect of suicidal ideation for me.
-The pain clinic told my straight up I could only work part-time so I changed roles to a teller at the bank to reduce my hours.
-And even this is difficult to maintain, but far less stressful.
+Things changed for the better when I changed doctors, was sent to the pain clinic and a new neuro as well as put on depression medication that didn’t have the side effect of suicidal ideation for me.
+The pain clinic told me straight up I could only work part-time so I changed roles to a teller at the bank to reduce my hours.
+And even this is difficult to maintain but far less stressful.

 My coping strategies have improved and evolved over time.
-However I still deal with depression associated with chronic pain that compromises my coping at times.
+However, I still deal with depression associated with chronic pain that compromises my coping at times.
 It is a difficult road we travel.
 I don’t always cope well with it.
 But the strategies I have learned have made me extremely resilient and I persevere.

 Essay in Migraine Expressions book called ‘To All Those with Migraines: I, too, share your brain cramps.’